Rameshb-umd/INFM600/README.md

 **In Howard county, how does the number of schools in a particular area correlate with the population of that area?**

-In order understand the correlation, three datasets from Howard county are considered.
+In order to understand the correlation, three datasets from Howard county are considered.

 * Population by zip code
 * List of Elementary schools in Howard county